Pregnancy Discrimination Lawyer in NYC, New York

 - treating you differently than other temporarily disabled employees;

-Under the federal law known as the Pregnancy Discrimination Act, your pregnancy-related condition may be considered a temporary disability, which may include chronic morning sickness, doctor-ordered bed rest, childbirth and the recovery from it, and any other related medical condition.
-So when you’re pregnant, your employer must provide you with the same treatment and benefits that it gives to employees with other temporary disabilities.
+Under the federal Pregnancy Discrimination Act, your pregnancy-related condition may be considered a temporary disability, which may include chronic morning sickness, doctor-ordered bed rest, childbirth and the recovery from it, and any other related medical condition.
+So, when you’re pregnant, your employer must provide you with the same treatment and benefits that it gives to employees with other temporary disabilities.

 The following are examples of illegal pregnancy discrimination under the Pregnancy Discrimination Act: